lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 If the previous section identified the structural conditions under which governability deteriorates, the question that follows is institutional: how can these conditions be preserved?

-If the triadic structure articulates the minimal architecture of governability, institutional translation does not add a fourth element.
-It concerns how this minimal architecture is sustained under conditions of systemic evolution.
+If the triadic structure articulates the minimal architecture of governability, institutional translation does not introduce an additional element.
+Rather, it concerns how this minimal architecture can be sustained under conditions of systemic evolution.

 Governance, under the triadic model, ceases to be the regulation of outputs and becomes the structured preservation of the conditions under which governing remains possible.

-Institutional translation does not operationalize theory; it transforms the concept of governance itself.
 Once Field, Coherence, and Limit are recognized as irreducible conditions of governability, governance can no longer be confined to compliance, optimization, or episodic correction.
 It assumes responsibility for sustaining the relational architecture within which accountability, intelligibility, and revision remain structurally viable.

 The decisive question shifts accordingly.
 It is no longer whether systems perform or conform.
 It is whether the structural conditions that render governing intelligible endure across transformation.